Douglas R. Docker: Docker's Guild (2008–present)

 In September 2019, Docker organized and headlined the Tony Mills Festival.
 The festival was intended to honor his recently deceased collaborator Tony Mills, as well as raising funds for the Mills family and cancer research.
 The show marked the first live appearance of Docker's Guild in four years.

 In December 2019, Docker announced that The Docker's Guild would be performing a rare live performance at Entropy Fest IV in Pinerolo, Italy.
 However, Docker later cancelled the entire festival, for several reasons including inter alia "the chronic absence of public at the evenings despite the constant online and printed promotion".

+In 2023, Docker announced the formation of Event Horizon, a melodic rock project of which Docker says, "Today I will begin recording the preproduction demos for a new project called Event Horizon - Melodic Rock Band.
+The band was actually active a few years back as a melodic rock tribute band (Asia, Journey, '80s Yes, Kansas, Styx, etc).
+I am reviving the project but with original music.
+And the first album will be something very special to me: there is a batch of songs that I wrote back in 1983/84 when I was only 16 years old.
+They are the first rock songs that I ever wrote.
+The direction was still vague, with country music, rock, metal and new wave among the styles of music.
+A little window into the origins of my songwriting."
+In 2024, Docker announced via Facebook that the project was canceled, saying "There are more important things in life for me now than begging fans to buy my music."

 Cheap Prick

 In the 2014, Docker formed Cheap Prick, a Cheap Trick tribute act that has performed live shows in Italy.

 Vivaldi Metal Project

 In 2013, Docker was hired as an arranger and as the official lyricist for the Vivaldi Metal Project.

 In 2019 it was announced that Docker had left his position.